eza-community/eza/README.md

 ---

 **eza** is a modern, maintained replacement for the venerable file-listing command-line program `ls` that ships with Unix and Linux operating systems, giving it more features and better defaults.
-It uses colours to distinguish file types and metadata.
+It uses colors to distinguish file types and metadata.
 It knows about symlinks, extended attributes, and Git.
 And it’s **small**, **fast**, and just **one single binary**.